KGM Rexton SUV - Engines, drive & performance

 Plenty of power, but driver appeal lags behind SUV rivals

 By contrast, the majority of other SUVs on the market, including the latest Land Rover Discovery, Kia Sorento and Hyundai Santa Fe all use 'unibody' construction, where the engine and running gear are directly attached to the bodywork – the same way that regular hatchbacks and saloons are constructed.
-Drive a unibody-constructed SUV on a country road, and it feels much like a taller, heavier version of a regular family car.
-The Rexton, though, feels a little different – and can take a little getting used to.
+Drive a unibody-constructed SUV on a country road, and it feels like a taller, heavier version of a regular family car.
+The Rexton, though, feels a little different – and could be a reason to either gravitate towards the KGM or walk away.

 More reviews